unicef/publicgoods-toolkit/adoptability.md

 range of the functionality
 you'll likely need.
 Check documentation and search for examples on the Internet of people using that API to accomplish real-world tasks.
-Lack of published APIs isn't uncommon for early stage open source products, but this situation (or lack of a roadmap) is unacceptable for products intended to work with data at scale.
+Lack of published APIs isn't uncommon for early stage open-source products, but this situation (or lack of a roadmap) is unacceptable for products intended to work with data at scale.